t0m0h1/Construction-Progress-Tracker/README.md

 🔐 Optional Client Portal: Secure logins for clients to view their site’s timeline and reports.

+User flow: Organise Images by Project Folder + Compare Within Projects

+✅ You Want:
+Users to create a project
+Upload photos linked to a project
+Store those photos in folders by project name
+Use the image comparison slider based on selected project

 ✅ Next Steps (after adding files)